fleeto/docker-jenkins/README.md

 `docker pull dustise/jenkins`

 Added something into it.
-Try to follow the latest LTS version of jenkins.
+Following the latest LTS version of jenkins.

 ## Include